naijacoderorg/lectures/lectures2024/day3/index.md

    * * * * *
    ```

-5. **Count Characters**: Write a function that counts the number of occurrences of each character in a given string using a dictionary and a `for` loop.

-6. **Fibonacci Sequence**: Write a function to print the first `n` numbers in the Fibonacci sequence using a `for` loop.
+5. **Fibonacci Sequence**: Write a function to print the first `n` numbers in the Fibonacci sequence using a `for` loop.

-7. **List Comprehension**: Convert a list of integers into their squares using list comprehension and print the result.
+6. **List Comprehension**: Convert a list of integers into their squares using list comprehension and print the result.

-8. **Multiplication Table**: Write a function that prints the multiplication table (up to 10) using nested `for` loops.
+7. **Multiplication Table**: Write a function that prints the multiplication table (up to 10) using nested `for` loops.

-9. **Prime Numbers**: Write a function to print all prime numbers up to `n` using a `for` loop and a helper function.
+8. **Prime Numbers**: Write a function to print all prime numbers up to `n` using a `for` loop and a helper function.

-10. **Character Pyramid**: Write a function that prints a pyramid of characters up to a given height `n` using nested `for` loops.
+9. **Character Pyramid**: Write a function that prints a pyramid of characters up to a given height `n` using nested `for` loops.

 ### Exercises for Recursion